 You may be wondering what the difference between industrial and heavy-duty sewing machines is.
 Simply put, heavy-duty machines are built to work on heavyweight and tough materials, such as leather, and industrial machines can work with a wide variety of fabrics.
+You can check our heavy-duty sewing machine reviews for more.
 While heavy-duty machines do stitch faster than a regular home-use sewing machine, they still can’t reach the immense speeds of industrial sewing machines.
 For example, a typical heavy-duty machine can stitch at speeds of about 1000 stitches per minute (SPM), while industrial machines can reach as much as 5000 SPM – five times as fast.
 So, if you’re looking for the most efficient way to breeze through your projects, you have a clear winner here.

 However, industrial models are also heftier, and much more expensive as well.
 Still, if you plan on making sewing your daily work, you should definitely invest a bit more into a reliable sewing machine which won’t give you headaches.
 Industrial machines avoid troubles that can be common with regular home-use models, such as needle jamming and skipped stitches.
 Once you start sewing for numerous hours every day, you’ll soon realize how much time and trouble the industrial model saved you.

 Most industrial sewing machines are quite similar when it comes to their sewing performances.
 However, there’s one big difference that divides industrial models into two major groups, depending on the way they stand:

 1. Tabletop Sewing Machines